Cyber-Incident-Monitor/TraCINg-Server/README.md

 This project was inspired by but is not based on the [Honeynet Project](http://map.honeynet.org/).

 ## Features ##
+### Backend ###
-This server consists internally of two servers: A HTTPS server receiving sensor data and a HTTP server serving a website to visualize this data.
+This backend consists internally of two servers: A HTTPS server receiving sensor data and a HTTP server serving a website to visualize this data.
 Sensors are honeypots (or intrusion detection systems) collecting information about attacks of malware.